 Eating barley with fatty liver is encouraged because of its bioactive compounds that provide both nutritional value and protective function, and studies support this.

 Barley comes in a variety of forms including, hull, hulless, flour, flakes, grits, and raw sprouts.
-Differences in benefits may vary from barley to barley.
+Differences in benefits may vary.

 Why is Barley Good For Fatty Liver?